Lupanar: Graffiti

 Other examples can be traced to other locations in Pompeii.
 Persons of wealth generally did not visit brothels because of the availability of mistresses or slave concubines.
 The graffiti do tell stories, however.
 Various authors respond to each other's carvings in a sort of dialogue.
-Author Sarah Levin-Richardson argues that the graffiti are more than just records of sexual liaisons or advertisements of the services of prostitutes; they illustrate an inter-active discourse regarding masculinity.
+Classical scholar Sarah Levin-Richardson argues that the graffiti are more than just records of sexual liaisons or advertisements of the services of prostitutes; they illustrate an inter-active discourse regarding masculinity.

 The brothel's graffiti provided insight into the demographic as well as the languages spoken within the brothel.
 Text could be found in Greek, Latin, and the native Oscan language.

-Because of the Roman's use of nomenclature, we can tell who was freed or a slave based on the names graffitied on the walls.
+Because of the Romans' use of nomenclature, we can tell who was freed or a slave based on the names graffitied on the walls.

 Although most of the literate population of Pompeii was male, there are records indicating female literacy.
 Errors in syntax, grammar, and spelling offered insight into the spectrum of literacy.
 Many scholars of Ancient Rome have attributed such wall writings including bar advertisements, love letters, greetings, insults, and even financial records to female writers.

 The written evidence of fellatio offers insight into the varying perspectives of female prostitutes and male clients.
-There is wall text that reads, Fortunata fellat ("Fortunata sucks") Scholars can speculate that this graffiti was likely written by a woman as she describes the active position of sucking.
-This is an important distinction from the word, irrumare which translates to "to mouth-fuck."
+There is wall text that reads, Fortunata fellat ("Fortunata sucks").
+Scholars speculate that this graffiti was likely written by a woman as she describes the active position of sucking.
+This is an important distinction from the word irrumare, which translates to "to mouth-fuck."
 This verb would have been used by male clients to express the activity of being fellated.

 The uneven distribution of graffiti offers insight into the popularity of specific rooms.
 Most graffiti can be found closest to the entrance which indicates that these rooms were the most often used or even preferred by clients.